ashcdev-hub/opencode-go-usage/README.md

 1. Download the latest [Release](https://github.com/ashcdev-hub/opencode-go-usage/releases)
 2. Unzip and move `Opencode Go Usage.app` to your Applications folder
-3. On first launch, right-click the app → Open → click Open to bypass Gatekeeper
+3. When the security warning appears, go to **System Settings → Privacy & Security** → click **Open Anyway** next to the blocked app message

-### Gatekeeper (Unsigned App)

-The app is self-signed, so macOS Gatekeeper will block it on first launch.
-You have two options:
+The app is self-signed so macOS Gatekeeper will block it on first launch.
+Either follow the guidance above or remove the quarantine flag:

-**Option A — Remove quarantine flag (simplest):**

 ```bash
 xattr -d com.apple.quarantine /Applications/Opencode\ Go\ Usage.app
 ```

-**Option B — Bypass via System Settings:**

-1. Right-click `Opencode Go Usage.app` → select **Open**
-2. When the security warning appears, go to **System Settings → Privacy & Security** → click **Open Anyway** next to the blocked app message

-After launch, look for the GO icon in your menu bar.

 ### Building from Source